pirategaspard/cftag2cfscript/README.md

 <h2>The cftag to cfscript converter for Coldfusion</h2>

 With the arrival of Coldfusion 9 we can finally build our cfcs in cfscript.
 I've found that there can be a significant speed increase when converting an existing tag based cfc to cfscript.
-(YMMV of course)
+YMMV of course.
+Others may want to convert legacy cfcs to cfscript because they prefer writing in cfscript.
+Whatever your reason is for wanting to convert cf tags to script cftag2cfscript is here to help.

 Converting tag-based CF to script based CF is time consuming.
 This project aims to make it dead simple.
 Its not there yet, but maybe with your help we can reach that goal.